arale82/ProjectEuler/README.md

 Find the largest palindrome made from the product of two 3-digit numbers.

+### Smallest Multiple

+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.

+### Sum Square Difference

+Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

 **Note: this is a note in the ReadMe File**